-- Every new student in the regular College program is provided an opportunity to meet with the Counselor during the first weeks of enrollment.
-Sometimes a student may be required to meet with the Counselor to fulfill the terms of an academic or disciplinary probation contract, when, in the judgement of the Vice President for Formation/Dean of Students or the Vice President for Academic Affairs, specific counseling may be useful or necessary. - The Counselor may recommend psychological tests at his/her own prudent discretion and judgment whenever it appears that such tests may be needed: - To pursue issues relevant to immediate counseling needs; - To clarify areas of stress or areas requiring affirmation; - To help a student be aware of unacknowledged feelings, emotions and needs, so as to make it possible to manage them for better overall personality integration; - To provide insight into academic problems; - To help a student understand their vocation abilities and skills. - A student is free to decide whether he/she wishes to take psychological tests provided by the counseling service. - All test results will be held strictly confidential and may be released only with the written consent of the student.
-The signed release or written consent should be kept in the Counselor's files. - Raw test data may never be released except to qualified persons such as other counselors or psychologists, and according to legal and ethical standards. - The interpretation of test results may be released to the following officials with the students permission: the Vice President for Formation, Vice President for Academic Affairs, Formation Director, Dean of Students, individual faculty members, school health officials, including other qualified persons such as a Counselor, a psychologist, etc. - All test data and the interpretation of such will be kept locked in a fireproof file. - 11.
-Refrains from holding any position within the College that would in any way involve a threat to confidentiality, including Formation Directors' staffing meetings, pre-novitiate evaluations, individual student formation evaluations, discipline issues. - 12.
-Refrains from voting for or against any student in the College while the student is enrolled, or after the student leaves, without the written consent of release from the student concerned. - 13.
-Participates in continuing education or other professional activities to stay abreast of current developments in the profession of counseling. - 14.
-Undergoes a periodic evaluation according to procedures that respect the necessary confidentiality of those services and according to established principles of professional review.
+2.1 During the first week of his or her enrollment, every new student in the regular College program at Divine Word College is provided an opportunity to meet with the Counselor to learn about counseling services.
+Sometimes, a student may be required to meet with the Counselor to fulfill the terms of an academic or disciplinary probation contract, when, in the judgment of the Dean of Students/Vice President for Formation or the Vice President for Academic Affairs, specific counseling may be useful or necessary.

+- 2.2 The Counselor may recommend psychological tests at his/her own prudent discretion and judgment whenever it appears that such tests may be needed: - 2.2.1 to pursue issues relevant to immediate counseling needs; - 2.2.2 to clarify areas of stress or areas requiring affirmation; - 2.2.3 to help a student be aware of unacknowledged feelings, emotions and needs, so as to make it possible to manage them for better overall personality integration; - 2.2.4 to provide insight into academic problems; - 2.2.5 to help a student understand their vocation abilities and skills.

+A student is free to decide whether s/he wishes to take psychological tests provided by the counseling service.

+- 2.3 All test results will be held strictly confidential and may be released only with the written consent of the student.
+The signed release or written consent should be kept in the Counselor's files. - 2.4 Raw test data may never be released except to qualified persons such as other counselors or psychologists, and according to legal and ethical standards. - 2.5 The interpretation of test results may be released to the following officials, with the student's permission: - 2.5.1 The Vice President for Formation, Vice President for Academic Affairs, Formation Director, Dean of Students, individual faculty members and school health officials. - 2.5.2 Other qualified persons such as the Counselor, a psychologist, a future novice director, etc. - 2.6 All test data and their interpretation will be kept locked in a fireproof file. - 2.7 Will not hold any position within the College that would in any way involve a threat to confidentiality.
+Therefore, the Counselor does not participate in the Formation Directors' staffing meetings, pre-novitiate evaluations, individual student formation evaluations.
+The Counselor will in no way be involved in the discipline of the College.
+Above all, the Counselor will have no vote, either for or against, any student in Divine Word College while he/she is enrolled, or after the person leaves, without a written consent of release from the student concerned.

+- 2.8 Remain abreast of current developments in the profession of counseling through participation in continuing education or other professional activities. - 2.9 The Counselor's services will be subject to periodic evaluation according to procedures that respect the necessary confidentiality of those services and according to established principles of professional review.